Morrisville State College

 7. Developed an understanding of how appropriate goal-oriented management strategies can be devised based on collected data.

-8. Created and presented professional quality reports of their field work and results.
+8. Created and presented professional quality reports of their fieldwork and results.

-OFFICE HOURS:
+STUDENT HOURS:

 INSTRUCTIONAL METHODS: